pagoha/ThisIsTheWay/AWS/EC2-Tags-Report/README.md

-To use, first edit the file by inserting your AWS config profile, then run script in your PowerShell terminal by copying and pasting the whole script.

-This script will output a text file showing a list of your EC2 instances, their names (if available), and their tags, with proper separation between instances for easy readablility.

-The output file will also show the total number of instances and region at bottom of the file.

 # EC2 Instances Tags Report Generator

 A PowerShell script that generates comprehensive CSV reports of EC2 instances across multiple AWS profiles and regions, including detailed tag information and instance metadata.